On Running

 Roger comments:

-"I believe, simply, that running is important and interesting enough to deserve the best possible writing.
-It can be as hard to write a good article as to run a good race, but there is the same joy in doing it well."
+"Running deserves the best possible writing.
+It can be as hard to write a good article as to run a good race, but there's the same joy in doing it well."

 Reviewers have described his writing as eloquent, enjoyable, entrancing, vivid, original, poetic, crackling with wit and intelligence, and combining scholarship with creative writing.